kinslover/TK_blog/_posts/2014-08-19-Largest-Rectangle-in-Histogram.md

 I am not quite sure about the time complexity of this algorithm.
 The way I boost the speed is similar to the thought of path compression in Union-Find set.
 I tried to come up with some example to screw up this algorithm but failed.
 Anyway, the average time complexity will be way better than $$O(n^2)$$ solution.
 The running time of it in leetcode is 64ms, which is not a bad result.

+I strongly suspect this is a $$O(n)$$ solution.
+Solution 5, which will be discussed later is obviously a $$O(n)$$ solution.
+I run solution 4 and 5 on leetcode OJ for several times.
+The running time of S5 is usually higher than S4 (maybe it is because of the slow STL stack).

 {% highlight c++ linenos %}

 class Solution {